 - Physically – some studies point to early changes with regards to walking and balance, as well as a weak hand grip.
 This in turn can lead to frequent stumbling and falling.
 Check out our blog here on risk factors and prevention of falls in the elderly.

 If you have noticed your elderly loved one has displayed some of these symptoms, it would be wise to see a Doctor in the first instance.
 Early treatment, support and planning for the future is essential for the long-term prognosis of living with dementia.

 For more information contact Dementia Australia.

 Many of our residents at our Homes are living with dementia, and are fully supported and cared for.
+We are specialist dementia aged care providers in Melbourne.
 If you would like to visit one of our homes to see the activities and facilities, we have in place for our dementia residents, please contact us on (03) 9559 0400, or contact us here.